Orthogonal and Linear Regressions and Pencils of Confocal Quadrics: The directional regressions and ellipsoids

 \begin{exm} Let $N$ points with masses $m_1,...,m_N$ be given in the plane.
 Let us also fix a point $P$ in the plane.
 Among the lines that contain the given point $P$, we will derive formulas for the directional line of regression in the direction $w_0=(w_x,w_y)$ for the given system of points in the plane, using the associated confocal pencil of conics \eqref{kdimkonfokal}.
 We will provide the answer in terms of the Jacobi elliptic coordinates of the point $P$ with respect to the associated confocal pencil of conics.

 We use the notation from Example \ref{exam2dim}.
 Denote by $C$ the centroid of the system of $N$ points.
 Denote $Cxy$ the principal coordinate system of the confocal pencil and $J_1$ and $J_2$ as before, denote the principal planar moments of the inertia.
-Introduce $a_2$ such that
+Introduce $a_2$ such that $J_1+ma_2^2=J_2.$ The confocal pencil of conics associated to the system of points \eqref{kdimkonfokal} has the form